PCT Mile 2394 – 2416

 At 6:30pm we were still going downhill as we passed through another burn zone.
 The sun was getting low and just the mountain tops were bathed in sunshine.

-A little later, as we neared possible camping sites, we met some deer hunters that had been out scouting the area – hunting season starts in a few weeks.
+As we neared possible camping sites, we met some deer hunters that had been out scouting the area – hunting season starts in a few weeks.
+They offered to share their campsite with us but when we got there other PCT hikers had already set up camp.

 Today was a challenging day with almost six thousand feet of elevation gain over the twenty-two miles that we hiked.
 But we passed through some beautiful country, so I’m happy.